 Depending on the severity of the heart attack, the doctor will prescribe appropriate treatment.

-Medications: Some commonly prescribed medications are aspirin, antiplatelet drugs, morphine analgesics, nitroglycerin, beta blockers, ACE inhibitors, receptor blockers, statins.
+Medications: Some commonly prescribed medications are aspirin, antiplatelet drugs, morphine analgesics, nitroglycerin, beta-blockers, ACE inhibitors, receptor blockers, statins.

 Coronary artery stenting: The doctor uses a small, long, flexible catheter inserted from the radial or femoral artery into the coronary artery.
 The doctor sees the blockage and places the stent there.
 The stent expands, the blood vessel is widened, allowing blood to flow normally.

-Coronary artery bypass surgery: The doctor takes a piece of blood vessel from another part of the body and creates a bridge in front of and behind the blockage, allowing blood to flow through the new bridge.
+Coronary artery bypass surgery: The doctor takes a piece of blood vessel from another part of the body and creates a bridge in front of and behind the blockage, allowing blood to pass through the new bridge.

 Dr. Kieu recommends that you can prevent a heart attack by eating a heart-healthy diet, such as increasing your intake of whole grains, vegetables, fruits, and lean protein; limiting sugar, saturated fat, trans fat, and bad cholesterol.
-Develop a healthy lifestyle, such as exercising regularly, reducing stress, and staying away from tobacco.
+Build a healthy lifestyle, such as exercising regularly, reducing stress, and staying away from tobacco.
 Maintain a stable weight, and avoid being overweight or obese.

 Ha Vu